ycpcs/fys100-fall2016/labs/lab01.md

 ---
 layout: default
-title: "Lab 1: Art with Processing"
+title: "Lab 1: Drawing with Processing"
 ---

 # Learning goals

-* Understand the basic elements of a Processing program
+* Understand the basic elements of a Processing sketch
-* Understand how to run programs in the Processing environment
+* Understand how to run sketches in the Processing environment
-* Use Processing drawing functions to create images
+* Use Processing drawing functions to draw shapes

 # What to do